 The Elder nodded.
 “And the Phoenix — he is also aware of your Nation’s treachery?”

-Lexa frowned, the bandages on her face moving slightly with the shift.
+Jineh frowned, the bandages on his face moving slightly with the shift.
 “I told him all that I knew, but he is still in confusion.”

 “And yet even with the knowledge, he is still fighting for them?”

-Lexa shook her head slightly.
+Jineh shook his head slightly.
 “He is fighting for them, yes, but he has been lied to — ”

 “Lied to or no, he is loyal to them, is he not?
 He is not a hostage, and nor will he defect if the opportunity arises, as you did?”

-“I have faith in him that he will come to his senses,” Lexa gritted out.
+“I have faith in him that he will come to his senses,” Jineh gritted out.

 “But we cannot base this on your faith alone.
 He has not defected thus far, and it is likely he will continue against us with everything he has got.”

 There was a ringing silence after these words.
 “What?”
-Savannah said, a cold wave of realisation trickling down her spine.
+Brynna said, a cold wave of realisation trickling down her spine.

 “The Phoenix is coming, and we cannot afford for him to reach us.”

 “What do you propose we do?”
-Kai asked softly.
+Solana asked softly.

 “We have decided,” the head Elder said, sweeping his arm out to indicate the rest of the Elders, “to send an elite group of Shifters out, to take the Phoenix down.
 It will only be a handful, and they will have to be stealthy, but we believe they can get the job done.
 With him out of the way we will suffer less damage, and losing him will be a blow to the moral of the Fire Nation troops.”

 “Well, we rather thought we should send you,” the head Elder said.
-“You, Princess Lexa, Princess Savannah, as well as our own Head Shifter, Lord Cas.
+“You, Princess Brynna, as well as our own Head Shifter, Lord Cas.
 Perhaps a couple of other Shifters you see fit could go as well.
 I think together you should be enough to kill the Phoenix.”

 “Kill?”
-Lexa’s voice was shrill in the chamber, echoing.
+Jineh’s voice was shrill in the chamber, echoing.
 “You can’t kill him, I just told you — ”

 “The Phoenix is a threat to us all,” the head Elder said.
 “It is better that we destroy him before he destroys us.
-Your help would be appreciated, Princess, but if you are unwilling to participate, you must remain silent.”
+Be quiet, youngling.”

-“You can’t do that,” Lexa boomed, fingers sparking.
+“You can’t do that,” Jineh boomed, fingers sparking.
 “He doesn’t know — he’s been lied to, we can’t kill him — ”

-She came too close to the stairs up to the platform, and a couple of the guards grabbed her by the arms, yanking her away.
-Savannah jerked, like coming out of a sleep; she had been so stunned at the thought of being sent to murder the Phoenix that he hadn’t even really been able to process what she was seeing.
-Lexa thrashed, trying to free herself from the guards.
+He came too close to the stairs up to the platform, and a couple of the guards grabbed him by the arms, yanking him away.
+Brynna jerked, like coming out of a sleep; she had been so stunned at the thought of being sent to murder the Phoenix that he hadn’t even really been able to process what she was seeing.
+Jineh thrashed, trying to free herself from the guards.

-Savannah turned her gaze from her to Cas, who looked like he didn’t know what to do.
-His disgruntled look from before had now been completely replaced with a kind of shocked horror that Savannah could sympathise with.
-When Lexa lashed out at a guard, more guards came to grab her.
+Brynna turned her gaze from her to Cas, who looked like he didn’t know what to do.
+His disgruntled look from before had now been completely replaced with a kind of shocked horror that Brynna could sympathise with.
+When Jineh lashed out at a guard, more guards came to grab him.
 Cas took a step forward, hand going out, as if to stop what was happening, and then stopped, dead still.

-“I came here to help,” Lexa pleaded, anger dissipating into desperation.
+“I came here to help,” Jineh pleaded, anger dissipating into desperation.
 “This isn’t the way to win this.”

 “You will be silent,” the head Elder said, voice beginning to rise, “and you will go back to your seat, or you will be escorted out.”

-Lexa turned in the Head Shifters’ direction.
-“Don’t let them do this,” she said.
+Jineh turned in the Head Shifters’ direction.
+“Don’t let them do this,” he said.

-“Take her out of here,” the head Elder said dismissively, waving his hand.
+“Take him out of here,” the head Elder said dismissively, waving his hand.

-The guards pulled her through the hall, struggling and yelling.
+The guards pulled him through the hall, struggling and yelling.

 For several beats there was silence.
-Savannah turned to look at Kai, who was pale, eyes wide and staring at the closed doors.
-His chest was rising and falling rapidly and his hands were clenched on the arms of his stone seat.
-Then Savannah looked at Cas, but she couldn’t see his face for he had turned away from them all.
+Brynna turned to look at Solana, who looked shocked, eyes wide and staring at the closed doors.
+Her chest was rising and falling rapidly and her hands were clenched on the arms of her stone seat.
+Then Brynna looked at Cas, but she couldn’t see his face for he had turned away from them all.

 The head Elder settled back into his seat.
 “Now,” he said, “shall we continue?”

 “Hm?
-What was that, Princess Savannah?” the head Elder asked.
+What was that, Princess Brynna?” the head Elder asked.

-“No,” Savannah repeated, voice significantly louder.
+“No,” Brynna repeated, voice significantly louder.
 She stood stiffly, feeling like her anger had turned her blood to fire.

-She turned to Kai but found she was too furious to articulate her thoughts.
+She turned to Solana but found she was too furious to articulate her thoughts.
 She simply shook her head instead, and made for the door.
 “I’m done.”